 Particularly because a lot of these buildings are old, which means a lot of them are not sound proofed.
 When I go to an audition, I wind up hearing a lot of other people’s auditions.
 I can hear that the girl three people ahead of me took the higher ornaments in her Doll Aria.
 I can hear that the tenor who went before me managed to chat with them in perfect German for ten minutes.
 It’s no mystery to me now what I need to work on.
 Languages are not the type of thing you can cram.
 Learning that kind of thing takes sustained effort over the course of years, and a lot of these people are way farther along that path than I am.

 In other, more career-oriented news, Christine is here this week and was kind enough to call some theaters and the ZAV for me (Thank you, Christine!).
 So, let’s all keep our fingers crossed that I can sing for some theaters!
 I’m disappointed in the ZAV.
 Everyone I spoke to before coming here said to go sing for them.
 They’re the government agency.
 They have to hear you audition.
 If someone gets sick, the theater will call the ZAV for a replacement.
 I’d emailed them twice and gotten no response at all.
-They said on the phone with Christine that they’d lost my email and now their December auditions are full.
+They said on the phone that they’d lost my email and now their December auditions are full.
 I used to work as a secretary, so I totally understand that sometimes things just get lost in the shuffle.
 I really do.
 The thing is, I emailed them on September 27th before I left and then emailed them again on October 25th.
 Is it possible that they lost both emails?
 Sure.
 Is it crappy and disappointing?
 Also, yes.
 Particularly because I sing Queen, and people keep telling me that is in pretty high demand here.
 I’d love a chance to jump in somewhere, but I’m not sure how I’ll get to do that without the ZAV.

 Two more auditions coming up this week.
 One for an agent in Berlin and one for an agent in Karlsruhe.
 Keep your fingers crossed for me."